-Following the Japananese sentai (battle team) tradition, the Voltron Force are a group wearing multi-coloured uniforms and are more archetypes than complete characters: the leader; the rebellious sidekick; the big guy; the child and a girl or two.
+Following the Japananese sentai (battle team) tradition, the Voltron Force wear multi-coloured uniforms and are more archetypes than complete characters: the leader, the rebellious sidekick, the big guy, the boy wonder and a girl or two.
 They combine their futuristic vehicles to form the giant robot Voltron and do battle with massive, mechanical 'RoBeasts.'

-As was the American practice of the time, the shows were reworked as a 'cartoon' – teen-focussed content was written out in dialogue translation and snipped from the running time of each episode.
-A scene at the the end of the Dairugger episodes ties the two programmes together.
-It's a re-used clip of the youngest Dairugger pilot reading a letter, only this time it's an introductory message from his brother, who we are told is the youngest of the GoLion pilots.
+Another odd edit – at the end of the Dairugger episodes – serves to tie the two programmes together.
+It's a re-used clip of the boy Dairugger pilot reading a letter, only this time it's an introductory message from his brother, who we are told is the youngest of the GoLion pilots.

-The sci-fi designs and combat action of the initial 104 episodes gripped me as a teenager but I was already too old for Voltron's formulaic storylines.
+The sci-fi designs and combat action of the initial 104 episodes gripped me as a teenager but I didn't care for Voltron's formulaic storylines.
 So why did every spare corner of my videotape collection end up full of this stuff?
 Availability.

 As a cable television subscriber in Connecticut I had access to dozens of broadcast channels trailing from Boston, Massachusetts down to New York City.
-I also happened to have a pair of VCRs and was a past master at programming the things.
-Three stations ran Voltron, making a total of 41 episodes available per week.
+I also happened to have a pair of VCRs and was a past master at programming their timers.
+Three stations ran Voltron morning and afternoon, making a total of 41 episodes available per week.

 Going back through my tapes, I find more value in interesting 80's commercials than in Voltron but to be fair, the giant robots themselves are still pretty cool to me.
-Voltron was very impressive for its time and was the first show of its kind to be made in stereo.
-The DVD has gone one better, expanding the soundtrack to 5.1 channels of audio.
-No point bothering about all those episodes I captured to monaural VHS, then.
-Ah well – easy come, easy go!
+Voltron was impressive for its time and was the first show of its kind to be made in stereo.